yohasebe/ruby-spacy/README.md

 ## OpenAI API Integration

 Easily leverage GPT models within ruby-spacy by using an OpenAI API key.
-When constructing prompts for the Doc::openai_query method, you can incorporate various token properties from the document.
-These properties can be retrieved through function calls and seamlessly integrated into your prompt.
+When constructing prompts for the `Doc::openai_query` method, you can incorporate various token properties from the document.
+These properties are retrieved through function calls and seamlessly integrated into your prompt (`gpt-3.5-turbo-0613` or greater is needed).
 The available properties include:

 - `surface`
 - `lemma`